-In this episode of The Debate, Press TV has conducted an interview with Kevin Barrett, an editor with Veterans Today from Madison, and Richard Hellman, the president of the Middle East Research Center from Washington, to discuss the suspension of Ken Livingstone, the former mayor of London by UK Labour Party, in response to his anti-Zionism statement.
+In this episode of The Debate, Press TV has conducted an interview with Kevin Barrett, an editor with VT from Madison, and Richard Hellman, the president of the Middle East Research Center from Washington, to discuss the suspension of Ken Livingstone, the former mayor of London by UK Labour Party, in response to his anti-Zionism statement.

 Kevin Barrett said the term anti-Semitism is a misnomer which has it roots in the early 19th century equation of linguistics with race and, according to him, has been discredited ever since then.

 “This notion of anti-Semitism equating with anti-Jewish racism really does not make any sense anymore but since the World War II, persecution of Jews in Germany and the backlash against it afterwards, essentially this concept of anti-Jewish racism equated falsely with the term anti-Semitism,” Barrett said.